fuhrmanator/plantuml-word-add-in-vsto/README.md

 To install this on your Windows machine, follow these steps:

  * In Windows, add http://profs.etsmtl.ca/ to the "Trusted Sites" zone (do not require https:).
-   For more information, see how to add sites to zones.
+   For more information, see [how to add sites to zones](http://windows.microsoft.com/en-us/windows/security-zones-adding-removing-websites).
  * In Internet Explorer (I'm not sure it works with other browsers), download and run [setup.exe](http://profs.etsmtl.ca/cfuhrman/PlantUMLGizmoWord/setup.exe).
- * You should see a warning that the Publisher cannot be verified.
+ * You should see a warning that the **Publisher cannot be verified**.
 This is normal because currently there is no certificate for this tool.
 However, you can verify that it's indeed<br/>
 From: `http://profs.etsmtl.ca/cfuhrman/PlantUMLGizmoWord/PlantUML Gizmo Word Add-in.vsto`

 If you don't trust this tool, then do not install it.